Its-Haze/league-rpc/README.md

 Do you want to hide your Online/Away emoji?.
 Then add this argument.
 By default, this will be shown.

 - **Default**: Emojis are displayed (🟢 Online, 🔴 Away)
+- **With this flag** No Green/Red circle emojis near the Online/Away status.

 ```sh
 # This will hide the green emoji when you are online, and the red circle emoji when you are away.